Education in Occupational Therapy

 Read more about the European Master of Science in Occupational Therapy.

-- 2702 Occupational Science conceptual development and application on Research (English)
+- 2702 - Occupational Science conceptual development and application on research, 3 hp (held in English)

 - 3029 - Observation and visual methods in health care sciences research, 4,5 hp (held in English)

 - 3180 - Bridging Science and Societal Needs Through Design Thinking, 4,5 hp (held in English)

 - 5222 - Preventing Illness or Promoting Health: Concepts and Illustrations from Healthcare Science Perspectives, 1,5 hp (held in English)

 - 5294 - Health Science and Implementation: Conceptual Foundations, 2,0 hp (held in English)

 - 5741 - Healthcare Science and Care Sciences: Conceptual Foundations, 1,5 hp (held in English)

 Information about doctoral courses at the Department of Neurobiology, Care Sciences and Society (NVS) is also available in the course catalogue for doctoral education.